microsoft/data-accelerator/Website/README.md

 # Website

-This is the DataX Portal
+This is the DataX Portal.

 # Packages